m4ury4p/OpenFAASoc/README.md

 # OpenFASOC flow
-Repository containing my part in openfaasoc project flow
+Repository containing my part in openfasoc project flow which is Floorplan.

 ## Overview to FASOC flow: